zeek/broker/tests/benchmark/README.md

 - A node cannot send and receive at the same time.
 - Each node must set the mandatory fields `id` and `topics`.

+Broker's source distribution includes a working setup to get started at `tests/benchmark/cluster-example.zip`.

 ### Inspecting Generator Files

 If you're unsure which topics appear in a generator file or how many messages